 While the past weeks made home a great place to be, it was really nice to finally see all our staff and students this week.
-We either return to school from our break rested and relaxed, or so harried from a crazy schedule that we are thankful for the sanity of a normal routine again.
+We either return to school from our break rested and relaxed, or so harried from a crazy schedule that we are thankful for the routine again.
 Our students are no different.
 January is always a time when students settle back in quickly and make significant gains in their learning.

 January is also a time of reflection.
 Of looking at the past year and celebrating all of the accomplishments.
 It is also a time to set sights on new goals.
 As a school we encourage daily goal setting for our students.
-By setting goals students can: 1 improve their academic performance, 2.increase their motivation to achieve, 3.increase pride and satisfaction in performance and 4.improve their self-confidence.
+By setting goals students can: 1.improve their academic performance, 2.increase their motivation to achieve, 3.increase pride and satisfaction in performance and 4.improve their self-confidence.

-This year as life seems to become more and more busy, it is important for us to truly appreciate all that we have.
+This year as life seems to be ever unpredictable, it is important for us to truly appreciate all that we have.
 We continue to reinforce the concept of Growth Mindset curriculum in the classrooms.
-A person with a growth mindset embraces challenges, persists despite hardships, learns from their mistakes, believes effort is important, and is inspired by others' suc-
+A person with a growth mindset embraces challenges, persists despite hardships, learns from their mistakes, believes effort is important, and is inspired by others' success.

-Today was a great reminder about how to dress for the weather.
+This past week was a great reminder about how to dress for the weather.
 You never know when the snow might fall!
 Although we have not received temperatures well below -20C, we can expect them to grace us soon.
-We can also anticipate rain and ice with temperatures rising above 0!According to our policy on wind chill hazards, generally, only temperatures below -20C (wind chill) would warrant staying inside.
+We can also anticipate rain and ice with temperatures rising above 0!
+According to our policy on wind chill hazards, generally, only temperatures below -20C (wind chill) would warrant staying inside.
 Thus it is important for students to come prepared to go outside (25 minutes) with snow pants, hats, mittens, boots and extra layers.
 There are some times when we will decide to go out for parts of recess in order for children to get fresh air, but for the most part, children are outside for the full twenty-five minutes.
-Mrs. Henry, our Phys.
+Our Phys.
 Ed.
-Teacher is also anxious to take the children outside to enjoy classes sliding, snowshoeing and hiking in the nature trails.
+Teacher, Mrs. Henry, LOVES to take the children outside to enjoy classes sliding, snowshoeing and hiking in the nature trails.
+Our music classes are also outside in a sheltered area.

 January is National Literacy Day and we acknowledge this day with a school wide book swap.
 In order for this event to continue to be a success, we need your book donations!
 We will be collecting books all month.
-On Friday, January 31st, students will be invited to the lobby with their class where all the donations will be on display for each student to shop for a new to them book!
+During the week leading up to January 31st, students will be invited to the lobby with their class where all the donations will be on display for each student to shop for a new to them book!